webmachinelearning/webmachinelearning.github.io/_posts/2022-12-08-try-out-webnn-api-early-using-webnn-polyfill.md

 ## Samples

-Try out these live version of [WebNN samples][samples] which fall back to the WebNN Polyfill in the browser without native WebNN API support, where showcases various popular use cases for neural network powered by WebNN API.
+Try out the live version of [WebNN samples][samples] which fall back to the WebNN Polyfill in the browser without native WebNN API support.
+These samples showcase various popular use cases for neural networks powered by WebNN API.

 ## Vision

-We will continously develop WebNN Polyfill to cover full WebNN API spec.
-At the same time, WebNN API has been shipping in [Chromium][webnn in chromium] in full swing, we hope it won't take too long to bring hardware acceleration access to Web developers through WebNN API.
+We will continously develop the WebNN Polyfill to keep it align with the WebNN API spec.
+At the same time, WebNN API development in [Chromium][webnn in chromium] is in full swing, we hope it won't take too long to bring hardware acceleration access to Web developers through WebNN API.

 [polyfill]: https://www.npmjs.com/package/@webmachinelearning/webnn-polyfill